-- Term of agreement ongoing, commenced 1 January 2016. - Monthly consultancy fees of \$2,000 for services rendered.
-This fee is in addition to his non-executive director fees which do not cover executive duties.
+- ☐ Term of agreement ongoing, commenced 1 January 2016. - Monthly consultancy fees of \$2,000 for services rendered. - The above fee is in addition to Mr Loh's non-executive director fees (\$25,000 per annum), and committee fees as outlined in the 'remuneration policy' above, which do not cover executive duties.